 Now, evaluate every branding element for how closely it adheres to your brand standards.
 For example, you cannot claim to be the “cool, hip, approachable attorney” if your law firm’s website is outdated.
 You can’t be a sophisticated, high-end brand if your social media profiles are full of memes and humor.
 You can’t be the friendly, down-to-earth attorneys if walking into your office makes people feel intimidated.

 This can be difficult to do objectively.
-Solicit the opinions of marketing experts, your clients or your firm’s employees during this stage.
+Solicit the opinions of marketing experts, your clients, or your firm’s associates during this stage.

 Set a Plan